What is coal energy?

 Also, mining can destroy the land and pollute water, which would affect fish and aquatic life.

-Advantages of coal-fired power plant:
+Advantages of a coal-fired power plant:

 It’s known that coal is the most widely used fuels for generating power and electricity around the world which means that the coal_fired power plant has many advantages as: